bigmlcom/python/docs/index.rst

 To obtain a linear regression prediction, input data can only have missing values for fields that had already some missings in training data.

+The ``full=True`` in the predict method will cause the prediction to include ``confidence bounds`` when available.
+Some logistic regressions will not contain such information by construction.
+Also, in order to compute these bounds locally, you will need ``numpy`` and ``scipy`` in place.
+As they are quite heavy libraries, they aren't automatically installed as dependencies of these bindings.

 Local Deepnet
 -------------